-A car’s first MOT tst will stay at three years, the Department for Transport confirmed yesterday following a public consultation to gauge opinion about extending a car’s first roadworthiness test to four years.
+A car’s first MOT test will stay at three years as confirmed by the Department for Transport yesterday following a public consultation to gauge the opinion about extending a car’s first roadworthiness test to four years.

 Since 1967, the law has been that all new cars must undergo an MOT test after three years and every year after that.